appcelerator-archive/ti.sms/documentation/smsdialog.md

-# ti.sms.SMSDialog
+# Ti.SMS.SMSDialog

 ## Description

-An _sms_ module object which represents an SMS message.

-## Reference
+An SMS dialog that can be shown to the user.

 ## Functions